mofron/mofron/README.md

 # mofron

-mofron is JavaScript Framework for Web UI.
+mofron is JavaScript Framework for Web UI.<br>
-It has an interface like .NET,swing. so it makes front-end development possible by the only javascript.
+It has an interface like .NET,swing. <br>
+so it makes front-end development possible by the only javascript.

 ## Install